YuKitsune/plz/docs/docs/configuration.md

 [Execution variables](#execution-variables), [prompt variable](#prompt-variables) options, and [actions](#actions) all provide a field for command text to be specified.
 This command is the real command that will be executed.

-By default, Dingus will execute these commands directly **without a shell**.
+By default, plz will execute these commands directly **without a shell**.
 This is referred to internally as a "raw execution".
-For raw executions, Dingus will perform Bash-like variable substitution against the command text, as well as injecting all of the variables as environment variables so that the process can read them at runtime.
+For raw executions, plz will perform Bash-like variable substitution against the command text, as well as injecting all of the variables as environment variables so that the process can read them at runtime.
 This variable substitution is handled by the individual shells for shell executions.

 Because raw executions do not rely on a shell, **they do not have access to shell-specific features**.